Altered Meeting Schedule

 It’s been great: The feedback received as we have returned to physical worship is one of strong support and encouragement to carefully move forward to a more “normal schedule”.
 We have “broadcast” services on both Facebook and Zoom as we’ve met outdoors.
 Our purpose here is to share our plans to move forward and the steps we would like to take to return to that more normal worship schedule.

-Early summer (June): Over the course of the next 30 days we want to increase our time together to include both of our “regular” Sunday worship segments.
-Essentially, in June we plan to conduct the worship activities (back to back) previously scheduled during the 9:45 and 11:45 hours of our morning assembly.
+Early summer (June): We plan to conduct the worship activities (back to back) previously scheduled during the 9:45 and 11:45 hours of our morning assembly.
 We intend to continue to meet outdoors during this period, looking for the best timeframe on Sunday to maximize the weather.
-We believe that for now, classes are best “attended” on-line.
+We believe that for now, classes are best “attended” online.
 On any Sunday where the weather doesn’t cooperate, we plan to make the building available for those comfortable with meeting indoors.
 We have given thought to and gathered input on how we can do that, respecting the distancing protocols and the health and safety concerns of our members (see Attachment).
 In order to allow us to spread out, we will have canopies set up outside adjacent to the north wall of the building, with windows between the building and canopies open.
 Those who are more comfortable sitting outdoors will be able to sit under the canopies and still be able to hear everything and be a part of the assembly.
 Additional space (seating) will also be available in the vestibule.
 We will continue to broadcast over both Zoom and Facebook.

 What you can do: We ask that you all pray for wisdom and sound judgement as all of us together approach these decisions.
 We also need to be praying that each of us will approach and respond to one another with a spirit of love seeking to preserve both unity and peace.
 These are difficult times and difficult decisions we face together.
 We can’t be too careful.
 Our prayer is that none of us will come down with the virus.
 However, if someone in the assembly does contract the disease (from whatever source), all who assembled with them could be required to quarantine for 14 days.
 We will do everything we can to provide a clean and safe environment.
 Part of protecting one another is being sensitive to each other’s concerns.
 Finally, there will be many with a risk profile (pre-existing health condition) that may prevent them from gathering indoors with a group for some time.
 We need to be mindful and supportive of the prayerful decisions each one makes for themselves and their family – it is not ours to judge.